vanheeringen-lab/seq2science/docs/content/workflows/scatac_seq.md

 #### Assembly column
 This column is necessary for all workflows, except the *downloading samples* workflow.
 Here you simply add the name of the assembly you want your samples aligned against and the workflow will download it for you.

-#### replicate column
+#### technical_replicate column
-Here you put to which technical replica each cell correspons.
+Here you put to which technical replica each cell corresponds.
 E.g. the plate from which the cells were sequenced.
 Per technical replica QC will be generated.
 For public data you can put all cells under the same technical replica name.

 ### 2.6.2 Filling out the config.yaml
 Every workflow has many configurable options, and can be set in the `config.yaml` file.
 In each `config.yaml` we highlighted a couple options that we think are relevant for that specific workflow, and set (we think) **reasonable default** values.